tezedge/tezedge/light_node/README.md

 ```

 ### Network
-Specify the Tezos environment for this node.
+Specifies the Tezos environment for this node.
 Accepted values are:
 `alphanet, babylonnet, babylon, mainnet or zeronet`, where `babylon` and `babylonnet` refer to the same environment.

 ```